-A Fellows Committee will be formed prior to the AES annual conference every two years to manage matters relating to Fellows.
-The Fellows Committee will comprise:
+A Committee will be formed every two years at the AES annual conference to manage matters relating to Fellows.
+The Committee will comprise:

-- Three AES Fellows each elected from amongst active Fellows for a two year term, subject to ratification of the election results by the Board. - One AES Board member appointed by the Board for a two year period. - · One representative of regions appointed by the Board for a two year period.
+- Three AES Fellows each elected from amongst active Fellows for a two year term, subject to ratification of the election results by the Board. - · One AES Board member appointed by the Board for a two year period. - · One representative of regions appointed by the Board for a two year period.

-The Fellows Committee will elect a Chair from amongst its members and that person will take over the role of Chair for the following two years.
+The Fellows Committee will elect a Chair from amongst its members and that person will take over the role of Chair for the following year.